-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.

-- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (thru June) ± 325 lbs/ac; Favorable years ± 500 lbs/ac and unfavorable years ± 150 lbs/ac - 16.
-Potential invasive (including noxious) species (native and non-native).
+13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
+14. Average percent litter cover (%) and depth ( in): Between plant interspaces (±10-20%) and litter depth is <1/4 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through June) $\pm$ 300 lbs/ac.
+Favorable years $\pm$ 450 lbs/ac and unfavorable years $\pm$ 150 lbs/ac.
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass and annual mustards.
-Utah juniper and singleleaf pinyon may increase and eventually dominate this site. - 17.
-Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction will occur during extreme or extended drought periods.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, Russian thistle and annual mustards.
+With an extended fire return interval, Utah juniper will increase and eventually dominate this site.
+17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Reduced growth and reproduction occur during extended or extreme drought periods.